Nokia Resurrects The Legendary 8210 Phone With A 4G Version

 The iconic cell phone is returning with everything that helped seal its success more than 20 years ago — and more — including a simple and compact design, an intuitive interface, and the ability to take photos, listen to music, and (of course) play Snake.

 At the same time, Nokia is releasing two other retro-inspired models.
 The Nokia 2660 Flip is a clamshell phone, in total keeping with the style of the early 2000s.
 As for the 5710 XpressAudio, this handset is all about sound, with its integrated wireless earbuds.
-Far from the current market standards, these two phones are priced at €79.99 (RM357) and €89.99 (RM401) respectively.
+Far from the current market standards, these two phones are priced at €79.99 (S$132) and €89.99 (S$149) respectively.

 Nokia has marketed a series of revamped “classic” feature phones in recent years.
 In 2017, the brand caused a sensation by relaunching its iconic Nokia 3310 in a 3G version, before following up a year later with the 8110.